galehouse5/AOLadderer/README.md

 Algorithm
 ---------

-Intuitively, the basic ladder process uses a greedy algorithm that proceeds recursively as follows:
+Intuitively, the ladder process uses a greedy algorithm that proceeds recursively as follows:

 Equip the ladder implant that would yield the highest average final implant QL if we were to equip all of our final implants immediately afterwards (in the optimal order--found by brute force).
 Stop equipping ladder implants when we run out of slots for them, or when the addition of the next one no longer increases the average QL.

-The advanced ladder process adds another layer of recursion on top:

-Get the set of ladder implants found by the basic ladder process, and then ladder those implants up via the basic ladder process (and then use those laddered ladder implants to equip the final implants).
-Going any further than one level deep isn't worth it, as we very quickly run into diminishing returns.

 More details: